 Question: What is meant by "no tax liability" in the exceptions to the estimated tax penalty?

-- On Form 1040EZ (PDF), it is the amount labeled "tax" reduced by the amount of earned income credit.
+- On Form 1040EZ (.pdf), Income Tax Return for Single and Joint Filers With No Dependents, it was the amount labeled "tax" reduced by the amount of earned income credit.

 Category: Estimated Tax

 Subcategory: Penalty Questions